Anxiety Therapy that Identifies and Heals the Root Cause

-My deeply transformative approach as an anxiety therapist goes far beyond nervous system regulation and symptom management.
-Your anxious thoughts, uncomfortable feelings and avoidant behaviours aren’t the real problem – they’re just symptoms of a deeper core wound.
-Most therapists and coaches focus on trying to manage these surface-level symptoms, and while that may bring some temporary relief, it doesn’t address the underlying cause of your anxiety.
+My approach as an anxiety therapist goes far beyond nervous system regulation and symptom management.
+Your anxious thoughts, uncomfortable feelings and avoidant behaviours aren’t the real problem – they’re symptoms of a deeper root cause.
+Most therapists focus on managing these surface-level symptoms, and while that may bring some temporary relief, it doesn’t address what’s actually generating your anxiety.

-By identifying your core belief, deepening into the deficient feeling, and healing your core wound, your anxiety will naturally soften and disappear.
-It sounds simple, but it takes time because we have to work our way through layers and layers of psychological defences to get there.
+By identifying your core belief, deepening into the deficient feeling, and healing the core wound, your anxiety will naturally soften and dissolve.
+It sounds straightforward – but it takes time, because we have to work through the layers of psychological defences that have built up around it.
+This is deep, careful work – and it’s worth every step.

 Different Types of Anxiety

 Anxiety can take many forms, and is different for everyone.
-Understanding which type of anxiety you’re experiencing is the first step toward truly resolving it.
-Here are some of the most common anxiety patterns I see as an anxiety therapist:
+Understanding which type of anxiety you’re experiencing is the first step towards truly resolving it.
+Here are some of the most common anxiety patterns I work with as an anxiety therapist:

 - Generalised Anxiety: Pervasive unease not tied to anything specific.
 It reflects disconnection from your grounded, essential self, leaving you scanning for threats.

 - Relationship Anxiety: Insecurity that make closeness feel both desirable and threatening.
-It’s rooted in early attachment wounds where love felt conditional.
+It’s rooted in early attachment wounds where love felt conditional or unreliable.

-- Social Anxiety: Acute self-consciousness and fear of judgment making it hard to relax around others.
-It stems from experiences where your true self wasn’t welcomed.
+- Social Anxiety: Acute self-consciousness and fear of judgment that makes it hard to relax around others.
+It stems from experiences where your true self wasn’t welcomed or accepted.

 - Imposter Syndrome: Self-doubt and the belief that you’re not enough, despite evidence to the contrary.
 It’s linked to a sense of unworthiness from conditional love or impossible standards.